An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: CDFG mapping

 \subsection{Basic block mapper}

 In this section, we formulate an ILP model that aims to minimize the basic block execution time through its objective function while ensuring feasibility through a series of constraints.
 The constraints mainly regulate the mapping behavior through four aspects: (1) accessibility - consumers must be placed where they can access the producer; (2) dominance - consumers are scheduled before the producer; (3) liveness – a value must remain in a register until it is fully consumed; and (4) sequential memory access – the memory access sequence must be preserved.
+Notably, cyclic execution patterns (e.g., loop-carried dependencies) are handled implicitly within this formulation.
+Such dependencies are captured through the liveness constraints and live-in/live-out analysis, which ensure correct value propagation across iterations.
 The ensuing constraints are described in detail in the following.

-\textbf{Global live-in constraints:} The consumer operations must adhere to specific spatial restrictions to utilize the live-ins generated outside the blocks, which are placed either in internal or external registers.
+\textbf{Global live-in constraints:} Consumer operations must adhere to specific spatial restrictions to utilize live-ins generated outside the blocks, which are placed in internal or external registers.
 If a livein variable $v_k^{\text{E}}$ is located in PE $p$ externally, then the execution units for all consumer $p_{I_j}$ where $I_j \in Cons(v_k)$ should be the neighbor or $p$ itself.
 If the CGRA present nearest-neighbor connections, the constraint is formulated as:

 where T, B, L, and R represent the top, bottom, left, and right directions that are connected to PE $p$.
 Additionally, before the complete consumption of the live-in value, the PE $p$ is blocked.

 Otherwise, if the value is stored in a PE's internal registers, it can only be accessed by the executed PE itself: where $v_k^{\text{I}}$ is the internal live-in value.